Those with a 650 credit score may find that they are having a hard time buying a car.

 In this instance, it may be time to start considering buying a car.
 Unfortunately, your lending options are going to be somewhat limited.
 While a 650 credit score is still regarded as fair, many lenders will place you in the subprime category.
 When this happens, your only option to buy a car is going to be a subprime loan.
 As a result, it is essential to understand these loan types before purchasing a vehicle.

 What is a Subprime Loan?

 A subprime loan is provided by lenders who are willing to work with people who have low credit scores.
-They are designed to help people in tough financial situations and can help you buy a car more quickly.
+They are designed to help people in tough financial situations and help you buy a car more quickly.
 However, there are a few issues with a subprime loan.
 First of all, the interest rate is going to be much higher than a prime loan.
-That’s because your credit score makes you a high-risk borrower.
+That's because your credit score makes you a high-risk borrower.

-While you may be able to negotiate a little bit here, you are probably going to end up with a higher interest rate than you want.
-Unfortunately, there’s not much you can do in this situation.
-If you’re going to buy a car in this situation, you’re just going to have to bite the bullet and sign up for higher interest rates.
+While you may be able to negotiate a little bit here, you will probably end up with a higher interest rate than you want.
+Unfortunately, there's not much you can do in this situation.
+If you're going to buy a car in this situation, you're just going to have to bite the bullet and sign up for higher interest rates.
 Thankfully, this means you will require a lower down payment than leasing.
 In some instances, you may not have to pay any down payment at all.

 That's not the only good news.
 When you buy a car instead of leasing one, it will be signed over to your name.
 Unlike with leasing, the car will be yours, as long as you continue to make your monthly payments.
 Even better, making your car payments on time every month will also improve your credit score and make you a low-risk borrower.
 As a result, you may be able to renegotiate your terms to make them more suitable for your needs.